Healthcare Options for GRAs

 During your initial eligibility period, GRA medical coverage will begin the first of the month following the date you elect coverage.
 GRA medical coverage elected during the annual open enrollment period will be effective retroactively to January 1 of that year.

 How do deductibles work?A deductible is the amount of money that the covered member must pay out of pocket for medical services before the plan will pay any benefits to the provider on behalf of the member.
-For example, the employee only tier of the GRA plan has a minimum $3,000 deductible for any service other than preventive/wellness care.
-There is a separate $500 deductible for prescriptions.
+For more information, visit the University System of Georgia GRA Medical webpage.

 Will GRA medical coverage extend beyond my contract period as a GRA?Medical coverage associated with employment ends on the last day of the month when employment in an eligible position ends.
 (Fall - August to December; Spring - January to May; Summer - June to July)

-Can I continue coverage beyond my GRA contract period?Yes, under COBRA coverage is available but the cost increases to $374.34 for single and $674.22 for family coverage.
+Can I continue coverage beyond my GRA contract period?Yes, under COBRA coverage is available but the cost increases to the full premium rate, including both employee and employer premium costs.
 COBRA coverage can be continued for up to 18 months as long as premiums are remitted in a timely manner.

 Does this plan meet federal guidelines for international students holding F1 or J1 visas?No.

 Is healthcare coverage available to my spouse under the GRA plan?No. Only you and your dependent children qualify for coverage.

 What is an applicable family status change?